apple/swift-nio-ssl/README.md

 If you encounter any of these errors, here are your options.

-### Darwin
+### Darwin (iOS, macOS, tvOS, ...)

+If you target iOS/tv 12+ or macOS 10.14+ we recommend using [`swift-nio-transport-services`](https://github.com/apple/swift-nio-transport-services) which
+is SwiftNIO on top of [`Network.framework`](https://developer.apple.com/documentation/network) which supports TLS out of the box.

-On Darwin systems, there is no easily-available copy of `libssl.dylib` with accompanying development headers.
-For this reason, we recommend installing libressl from Homebrew (`brew install libressl`).
+If you need to target older versions on macOS we recommend installing libressl from Homebrew (`brew install libressl`) as there is no easily-available copy of
+`libssl.dylib` with accompanying development headers.

 ### Linux